karmab/kcli-openshift4/README.md

+# *THIS REPO is now considered obsolete, as all the described functionality was directly merged in kcli.
+Refer to https://kcli.readthedocs.io/en/master/#deploying-kubernetes-openshift-clusters*

 *DISCLAIMER*: This is not supported in anyway by Red Hat.

 This repo provides a way for deploying openshift4 ( or okd ) on any platform and on an arbitrary number of masters and workers.